Public Holidays in Berlin

 How many public holidays are there in Berlin?

-In Berlin, there are 9 public holidays observed each year.
-These include New Year’s Day, International Women’s Day, Good Friday, Easter Monday, Labor Day, Ascension Day, Whit Monday, German Unity Day, and Christmas Day.
+Berlin observes 9 public holidays annually, including New Year’s Day, International Women’s Day, Good Friday, Easter Monday, Labor Day, Ascension Day, Whit Monday, German Unity Day, and Christmas Day.

 Are shops open in Berlin on public holidays?

 Most shops and supermarkets in Berlin are closed on public holidays.
-However, some convenience stores, gas stations, and select restaurants may remain open, particularly in tourist areas.
+However, some convenience stores, gas stations, and select restaurants, especially in tourist areas, may remain open.

 What day is everything closed in Berlin?